I am a software engineer in Silicon Valley, but not the “Silicon Valley” in the popular culture.

-Personally I like to work at places where people are funny, interesting, caring, and where I can focus on great, innovative works.
+Personally, I like to work in places where people are funny, interesting, caring, and where I can focus on great, innovative works.

-What are important to you?
+What is important to you?
 What is your ideal workplace?
 What is your best experience so far?

 Please share your ideas and stories with me as I would love to learn more.

 Disclaimer: this article only expresses the personal opinion of this author and not the official view of any company.

 : Google, Microsoft, Box.
 Inc and Expect Labs has been ranked by MIT Technology Review as one of the most innovative companies in the world.